Broccoliux/dragonfly/journal.md

 i have to make new design where all components will setell the best way.

 <img width="480" height="461" alt="image" src="https://github.com/user-attachments/assets/649658fd-5c96-40e2-a74b-617c08d87265" />

+i made this but idk ehy it is not working i rechecked it but still not working